 - Volunteer to remove lost or abandoned crab traps.

 - Learn more about the decline in blue crab populations.

 Galveston Bay Shellfish

 More than 100 species of finfish can be found in the Galveston Bay ecosystem.
 Finfish are also the base of a significant recreational fishery.
-Surveys of finfish indicate that most populations have been consistent since 2003, earning finfish a C. Populations of eleven species analyzed are maintaining and earned Cs, while gafftopsail catfish earned grade of B for the second year.
+Surveys of finfish indicate that most populations have been consistent since 2004, earning finfish a C. Populations of 11 species analyzed are maintaining and earned Cs, while gafftopsail catfish earned grade of B again this year.

 Galveston Bay Finfish

 Love fishing?
 Let's ensure our grandchildren can enjoy this sport in the bay as well